 hlt

-instruction.”- If you’re ever unsure of what the current instruction is, you can just look at this decoder’s output.
+tunnel’s wire lit up.- If you’re ever unsure of what the current instruction is, you can just look at the opcode decoder’s output like this.

 Alright, let’s make the halt instruction work.
 It has two effects: